JoseRoca/AfxNova/docs/File Management /CFileSys Class.md

 #### Remarks

-Wildcard characters can only be used in the last path component of the *cbSource* argument.
+Wildcard characters can only be used in the last path component of the *wszource* argument.
 For example you can use:

 ```
-#INCLUDE ONCE "Afx/CFileSys.inc"
+#INCLUDE ONCE "AfxNova/CFileSys.inc"
 DIM pFileSys AS CFileSys
 pFileSys.CopyFolder "c:\mydocuments\letters\*", "c:\tempfolder\"
 ```